 We have shown that late-stopping, tuning the batch normalization momentum parameter, and optimizing the invariance loss during learning lead to substantial improvements of the DNN recognition accuracy of objects in OoD orientations and illuminations (in some cases more than 20%).
 These improvements are consistent across four datasets, and different degrees of dataset bias.
 We also corroborated that the neural mechanisms of selectivity to a category and invariance to orientations and illuminations, at the individual neuron level, lead to the aforementioned improvements of OoD recognition accuracy.
-Namely, we found that in the majority of trials where any of the three approaches yield an increase of selectiviy and invariance, resulted in improvements of the OoD recognition accuracy.
+Namely, we found that in the majority of trials where any of the three approaches yield an increase of selectivity and invariance, resulted in improvements of the OoD recognition accuracy.

 Nonetheless, our analysis also revealed that other mechanisms different from selectivity and invariance may also exists, as we observed that gains of OoD recognition accuracy were not preceded by an increase of the SI score in some trials.
 What are the neural mechanisms that drive OoD generalization in these cases remains as an open question for future work.
 Furthermore, there are also other novel questions derived from our results that motivate future works: Is there any effective way of combining the three approaches investigated in this paper that leads to even more improvements of OoD generalization?
 Are these approaches applicable to other factors beyond orientations and illumination conditions?
 How these approaches relate to biological learning systems?
-We hope that the substantial improvements of OoD recognition accuracy that we demonstrated in this paper motivate new research to address the fascinating questions that have cropped up ahead of us.
+This paper is rather limited in providing answers to these fascinating questions that have cropped up ahead of us, and we hope that the substantial improvements of OoD recognition accuracy that we demonstrated in this paper motivate new research to address them.